microsoft/ccf-app-samples/banking-app/README.md

 - Build the container image
 - remove the config files' copies

-From this point, you can run your image and start configuring your CCF network.
+From this point, you can run your image and start governance actions on your CCF network.